sanethdassanayake/SanethDassanayake/README.md

 # Hey, I'm Saneth.

-I build things—startups, systems, products—whatever it takes.
+I build things, startups, systems, products, whatever it takes.
 Right now, I’m working on something big (more on that soon).

-I’m a **Software Engineer in the making** (BCU undergrad), but honestly, I don’t just write code—I create things that actually matter.
+I’m a **Software Engineer in the making** (BCU undergrad), but honestly, I don’t just write code—I create things that matter.

 ## What I Work With
-I’ve used a lot of tech, but here’s what I actually get things done with:
+I’ve used a lot of tech, but here’s what I get things done with:
 - **Frontend:** React, Next.js, Shadcn UI, Bootstrap
 - **Backend:** Node.js, PHP, C#, Python
 - **Databases:** MySQL, PostgreSQL (Neon)